 This series/range of guitar picks by Dava actually comes in different materials but these particular picks are made from Delrin.
-These grip tip picks are also part of our list of cool guitar picks, They’re definitely the prefered picks in the Dava range.
-What separates these from other delrin plectrums is their multi-gauge control feature.
+These grip tip picks are also part of our list of cool guitar picks, They’re definitely the preferred picks in the Dava range.
+What separates these from other Delrin plectrums is their multi-gauge control feature.
 What is this exactly?
-To read more about the Dava Grip tip multi-gauge control feature, click here.
+Read more about the Dava Grip tip multi-gauge control feature.

 Shapes available: Regular / Jazz